jansmolders86/mediacenterjs/README.md

 If no image is provided, the player will contact the website Discogs and try to get the art there.

-Once you start playback, the eq icon and header will change their color according to the dominant color of the album art.
+Once you start playback, the eq icon and header will change colour according to the dominant colour of the album art.

 What is a MCJS App and how will it work?